 Our communities need moms who raise kids to be decent human beings.
 Kids who help the weak and elderly.
-Kids who shut up and listen when wisdom and age speaks.
+Kids who be quiet and listen when wisdom and age speaks.
 Kids who are strong when they are standing up against wrong, but humble enough to take correction.

 Our communities need moms who do that.

 Our COUNTRY needs moms to stay home.
 To stay home and soothe a foster child, because that’s what communities do.
 We jump in when there’s a need.
 Our country needs moms who raise leaders who have integrity.
 Leaders who watched their mom and dad lead the family with grace and humility.

 We need moms who are there when we are sick.
 There to stir up a pot of chicken noodle soup and run to the store for Nyquil.
 We need moms who have weathered the storms of parenting and can teach the younger women how to do it too.
 (Without losing our ever-loving minds.)

 We need moms who stay home and create a loving, peaceful home, so the younger wives can look on and learn.
 Our churches need moms to stay home and be ready with a casserole when someone dies.
 To have time to prepare a Sunday School lesson that speaks straight to the child’s heart.
 To have time to listen to a struggling sister.
 To invite the strangers into our homes.

 Children need moms who stay home.